quantumlib/Cirq/cirq-web/cirq_ts/README.md

 #### Unit testing
 Run unit tests using `npm run test`.
 We expect 100% code coverage for unit tests.
 You can check coverage by running `npm run coverage`.

+Unit tests must live adjacent to their source file with the `_test.ts` suffix.
+So for the file `dir/MyFile.ts`, the corresponding testfile will be `dir/MyFile_test.ts`.

 #### Visualization testing
 We take the following steps for visualization testing in our development environment:
   1. We generate an generic HTML file with the specified visualization's current JS bundle